reftonull/VisionPanes/README.md

 </details>

 ## Demo Project
-The demo project can be found here.
+The demo project can be found [here](https://github.com/reftonull/VisionPanes/tree/main/Example%20Project).
 It includes both examples above, and will expand with more use cases in the future.

+## Contributing
+Issues and pull requests are welcome!

 ## Credits
 This package is built by [Laksh Chakraborty](https://github.com/reftonull).